PixarV/terraform-provider-r4/website/docs/r/route_table.md

 * `vpc_id` - (Required) ID of the VPC.
 * `route` - (Optional) A list of route objects.
 Their keys are documented below.
 This argument is processed in [attribute-as-blocks mode][attribute-as-blocks]).
 This means that omitting this argument is interpreted as ignoring any existing routes.
 To remove all managed routes an empty list should be specified.
 See the example above.
-* `tags` - (Optional) A map of tags to assign to the route table.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the route table.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `propagating_vgws` - (Optional) A list of virtual gateways for propagation.

 ### route Argument Reference